How it works

 Yes, there are storage lockers and many other luggage drop off points in the Asakusa Station area.
 Bounce has multiple luggage storage locations nearby Asakusa Station and in the broader Tokyo area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

 The top-ranked middle to high-range hotels near Asakusa Station are Apa Hotel Tawaramachi, Richmond Hotel Asakusa, and Asakusa Hotel Hatago.
-When traveling on a budget, the best hostels near Asakusa Station are Khaosan Tokyo SAMURAI, Khaosan Tokyo Origami, and BUNKA HOSTEL TOKYO.
+When traveling on a budget, the best hostels near Asakusa Station are Khaosan Tokyo SAMURAI, BUNKA HOSTEL TOKYO, and Hotel & Hostel wahaku kotobuki.

-The most popular restaurants to visit when near Asakusa Station are Namiki Yabusoba, Ichiran Ramen Asakusa shop, and Asakusa kagetsudo Honten.
+The most popular restaurants to visit when near Asakusa Station are Tendon Tenya Tempura Asakusa, Namiki Yabusoba, and Asakusa kagetsudo Honten.

-Check out the nearby Ueno Imperial Grant Park, Sumida Park, and Odaiba Beach.
+Check out the nearby Ueno Imperial Grant Park, Odaiba Beach, and Sumida Park.